 It is crucial to pack the right gear for your hikes at Cradle Mountain!
 As this is an alpine region weather can change very rapidly and frequently.
 In our few hours of walking, we experienced ridiculous winds, and heavy rain, and 10 min later we were hot as the wind disappeared and the sun came out!

 It was all over the shop for the whole duration of the walk.
 So please check the weather in the morning and take a backpack with essentials to cover all weather conditions.

 Cradle Mountain Hiking Shoes:

-Whatever your favourite shoe for hiking, ensure it is packed in your suitcase!
+Whatever your favorite shoe for hiking, ensure it is packed in your suitcase!
 It is very important here, that your shoes have a good grip and prevent you from slipping.
-Obviously, if you are doing the Overland Track walk you will need proper hiking boots, so make sure to invest in some if you need!
+Obviously, if you are doing the Overland Track walk you will need proper hiking boots, so make sure to invest in some if you need them!

 Tasmanian Weather Proof Backpack: